-In Spring 2018 once the Longshed has been fitted out, Woodbridge Riverside Trust plans to set up a new Maritime Heritage Centre in the open gallery overlooking the workshop as a space to explore:
+In Autumn 2018 once the Longshed has been fitted out, Woodbridge Riverside Trust plans to set up a new Maritime Heritage Centre in the open gallery overlooking the workshop as a space to explore:

 - the heritage and science of ship design and construction